Alphonsus Rodriguez: Life and work

 Rodríguez became very feeble when he reached his eighties and in his last months his memory began to fail.
 He was not even able to remember his favourite prayers.
 He died on 31 October 1617.

-He had a deep devotion to the Blessed Virgin Mary, especially as the Immaculate Conception, and would produce copies of the complete text of the Little Office of the Blessed Virgin Mary for the private recitation of people who asked.

-He left a considerable number of manuscripts after him, some of which have been published as Obras Espirituales del B. Alonso Rodríguez (Barcelona, 1885, 3 vols., octavo, complete edition, 8 vols. in quarto).
+He left a considerable number of manuscripts, some of which have been published as Obras Espirituales del B. Alonso Rodríguez (Barcelona, 1885, 3 vols., octavo, complete edition, 8 vols. in quarto).
 They are sometimes only reminiscences of domestic exhortations, the texts are often repeated, the illustrations are from everyday life, and the treatment of one virtue occasionally entrenches upon another.
 They were not written with a view to publication, but put down by Rodríguez himself, or dictated to others, in obedience to a positive command of his superiors.

 Veneration

 Alphonsus Rodriguez was declared venerable in 1626.
 In 1633, he was chosen by the Council General of Majorca as one of the special patrons of the city and island.

 In 1760, Pope Clement XIII decreed that "the virtues of the Venerable Alonso were proved to be of a heroic degree", but the expulsion of the Society from Spain in 1773, and its suppression, delayed his beatification until 5 June 1825.
 His canonization took place on 15 January 1888.
-His remains are enshrined at Majorca.
+His remains are enshrined in Majorca.

 Legacy

-Though his life was punctuated with personal tragedies and disappointments, and he left no special writings or teachings, his impact on the people he met was his legacy.
-He served with such love that the act of opening the door became a sacramental gesture.
+Although his life was punctuated with personal tragedies and disappointments, he had a decided influence on the people he met.
+He served with such love that the act of opening the door became for him a sacramental gesture.
+Pope Francis made reference to him in a list of Jesuit priests associated with devotion to the Sacred Heart in his 2024 encyclical letter on this subject, Dilexit nos.

-There is a parish dedicated to Saint Alphonsus Rodriguez in Woodstock, Maryland.
+There is a municipalité of Saint-Alphonse-Rodriguez in Québec, Canada, and a parish dedicated to Saint Alphonsus Rodriguez in Woodstock, Maryland.

-Rodríguez is the subject of a sonnet by fellow-Jesuit Gerard Manley Hopkins, "In Honour Of St. Alphonsus Rodriguez Laybrother Of The Society Of Jesus".
+Rodríguez is the subject of a sonnet by fellow-Jesuit Gerard Manley Hopkins, In honour of St. Alphonsus Rodriguez.